-This is the story that Britain’s Security Services and Libya’s Government of National Accord would prefer you didn’t know, especially given the fragile nature of deals tendered last month in Tripoli by Boris Johnson.
+This is the story that Britain’s Security Services and Libya’s Government of National Accord would prefer you didn’t know, especially given the fragile nature of deals brokered last month in Tripoli by Boris Johnson.
 It’s also the story that the existing UK Government would prefer you didn’t know.
-Not least because it was the UK Conservative Government who escalated the whole thing back in 2011 when Theresa May approved the removal of travel restrictions on the Manchester-based Libyan Islamist Fighting Group in advance of using the group in British and Nato efforts to undermine Libya’s Colonel Gadaffi.
+Not least because it was the UK Conservative Government who escalated the whole thing back in 2011 when Theresa May approved the removal of travel restrictions on the Manchester-based Libyan Islamic Fighting Group in advance of using the group in British and Nato efforts to undermine Libya’s Colonel Gadaffi.

 But there is an even more septic issue to contend with here, and that is the various ports and threads that link the Manchester Arena Bombing to an earlier Manchester terror plot.

 That the Libyan Islamic Fighting Group, also featured in the so-called Easter Bomb Plot of 2009 seems to have gone under the radar of the British and US press, but I’d like revive it here because reports are beginning to emerge that suggest the Arena bomber’s father was connected to that same fighting group.

 If that’s true, then the death of those 22 people, and the maiming of a further 119 might well have been avoided.
 And though likely to be too emotional a subject to address evenhandedly in the immediate aftermath of the attack, it’s probably fair to say that any amnesties or support we may have offered the group in the past would have been no less reckless a move than cladding the four great walls of Grenfell Tower with cheap aluminium panels in a penny-pinching bid to mask the brutalist look of the cold, hard concrete beneath.